tinned-software/mailserver-test/README.md

 Mailserver-Test is a collection of shell scripts created to test a mailserver's setup.
 It includes a script to test an SMTP server and a script to test an IMAP server.

-The Mailserver-Test scripts aim to download files located in a specified directory.
-The list of functionality includes the following:
+The Mailserver-Test scripts will connect to the mail-server, send their commands and get the response.
+The answers can then be compared to what you would expect based on your server configuration.
+The list of functions that can be checked includes:

 *  SMTP
    * Connecting to SMTP via telnet on port 25